DedS3t/simple-httpServer/README.md

 ```
 # Creating root route which accepts only GET
 @app.route('/',methods=["GET"])
-def root(params):
+def root(request):
     return sendFile("index.html") # render html file to
 ```
 The library comes with simple built in templating system.
 The system allows you to pass variables to html files using "%% varname %%""
 ```
 @app.route('/test',methods=["GET"])
-def test(params):
+def test(request):
-    return sendFile("index.html", name=params['name']) # params['name'] = the GET parameter 'name'.
-This will change all the occurences '%% name %%' to whatever the passed in argument would be.
-Eg. yourHost:port/test?name=john.
+    return sendFile("index.html", name=request.params['name']) # params['name'] = the GET parameter 'name'.
+    # This will change all the occurences '%% name %%' to whatever the passed in argument would be.
+    # Eg. yourHost:port/test?name=john.
 This will then change '%%name%%'to John in the index.html file.
 ```